Vegetarian Cuban Sandwiches

-- 3 Tbl yellow mustard or to taste
+- 3 Tbsp yellow mustard or to taste

 Prep Jackfruit and Marinade:

-- Using a mesh strainer over a large bowl, remove any remaining liquid from the Jackfruit by pressing firmly and breaking up large chunks.
+- Using a mesh strainer over a large bowl, drain and rinse jackfruit.
+Remove any remaining liquid from the jackfruit by pressing firmly and breaking up large chunks.
 The Jackfruit should be as dry as possible before marinating.
 Pressing with a paper towel may help with this process.

-- Place dried Jackfruit in a dry large bowl.
+- Place dried jackfruit in a large bowl.
 Add in dry spices (mint, cumin, oregano, salt and pepper).
-Rub the spices into the ‘meat’ thoroughly by hand, continuing to break up and shred any larger chunks.
+Rub the spices into the jackfruit thoroughly by hand, continuing to break up and shred any larger chunks.

 - In a separate bowl, whisk together the orange juice, lime juice, olive oil, orange zest and garlic.
-Add the liquid mix to the ‘meat’.
+Add the liquid mix to the jackfruit.

 - Add in cilantro to the marinade and stir to combine.
 Cover and refrigerate to marinate at least 2 hours (or up to 24 hours).

-- While Jackfruit is cooking in the oven, add 1 Tbl agave syrup to skillet.
+- While jackfruit is cooking in the oven, add 1 Tbsp agave syrup to skillet.
 Cook ham slices according to package directions.
-Be sure to coat both sides of ‘ham’ with agave to give a hint of sweet flavor.
+Be sure to coat both sides of 'ham' with agave to give a hint of sweet flavor.
 Set cooked ham slices aside.

 Assemble and Cook Sandwiches: